Kushtarbek/kushtarbek/README.md

     <h3> 👨🏻‍💻 About Me </h3>
   </span>

-  - 🌱 I’m currently studying: More about Data structure, Algorithms and System Design.
+  - 🌱 I’m currently studying: More about Data structure, Algorithms, and System Design.
   - 💡 Curious about anything and everything
   - 🖤 Loves Travelling, Programming, Self-development, and Outdoors activities
   - 🤔 Exploring new technologies and developing software solutions.